souldern/souldern.github.io/home/announcements/covid-19.md

 All of the above available for collection from our yard gates (B4100 at the top of the hill outside Souldern) or delivery to Souldern.

 Please call 01869 346800.

+### Wriggly Monkey Brewery
+Local brewer Wriggly Monkey offering free delivery to Souldern.

+Checkout choices from [website](https://www.wrigglymonkeybrewery.com) or phone 07590 749062 or 01869 246599

+Also **beer yeast** available **free of charge** to any village bakers.
+Leave a clean jar, with your name & phone number on doorstep of Hill Cottage and Susan and Luke will let you know when it is ready.
+Thanks!

 ### Fish and Chips
 Howe & Co Fish and Chips visiting the village Easter Saturday (Bovewell between  5.45pm – 6.05pm) and perhaps other days